nbogojevic/midea-beautiful-air/README.md

 ## Build the library

-Library is automatically built, packaged and published when a Git Hub
+Library is automatically built, packaged and published to [PyPI](https://pypi.org/project/midea-beautiful-dehumidifier/) when a Git Hub release is published.

 ## See also